 Overcoming Administrative Hurdles to Secure the Benefits You Need

-Whether you were in a construction site accident, manufacturing accident or have injuries related to repetitive work activities, you are entitled to recover workers’ compensation benefits.
+Whether you were in a construction site accident, manufacturing accident or have injuries related to repetitive work activities (including those related to being a police officer), you are entitled to recover workers’ compensation benefits.
 Unfortunately, this bureaucratic system presents many obstacles for someone trying to pursue a claim by him or herself.
 It is lined with rigid deadlines and timetables.
 Workers are often sent confusing letters from the Bureau of Workers’ Compensation, making it unclear what information needs to be submitted to prove an injury is work-related.
 Misleading information is often given to injured workers by parties who are not looking out for their interests.
 And many, many reasons may be given to an injured worker on why his or her claim is not proceeding as expected or why treatment or benefits are being denied.
 Given all of these issues, it helps to have someone who knows the system to help you pursue your claim.
 We at the Harris Firm believe we are the attorneys best able to help you with the complexities of the Ohio workers’ compensation system.
 Our Cincinnati work injury lawyers are committed to helping you overcome any hurdles to secure benefits for work-related injuries.

 We regularly deal with all kinds of claims, including:

 - Wrist, arm, and hand injuries